 Group Photography-Portrait Tips for Posing.
 More ideas about group photography portrait poses.
 How to space your individuals within the group and use geometric shapes to improve your group photography.

 How to photograph people.
-This article gives some photography tips on photographing both people that you do know as well as people that you don't know with photo examples to illustrate the points covered.
+This article gives some photography tips on photographing two kinds of people.
+They are people that you do know as well as people that you do not know with photo examples to illustrate the points covered.